 In the modern world, the term yoga is most commonly defined by the physical movement practice that we all love so much, the stretching and strengthening of our bodies.
-When the word yoga is said or heard, it is likely presumed to be said or heard in relation to “doing yoga” or going to a yoga class.
 But did you know that there is actually more to yoga than that?!
-Understanding how to practice and how to live by the 8 limbs of yoga will help you to incorporate all aspects of yoga into your life.
+In this article, I'm explaining the eight elements of yoga, also called the 8 Limbs Of Yoga, to help you better understand how to live and breathe yoga in all aspects of your life.

 Article content: